OpenTermsArchive/contrib-versions/AppleITunes/Terms of Service.md

 B. ITUNES STORE TERMS AND CONDITIONS
 C. MAC APP STORE, APP STORE AND IBOOKSTORE TERMS AND CONDITIONS

-THE LEGAL AGREEMENTS SET OUT BELOW GOVERN YOUR USE OF THE ITUNES STORE, MAC APP STORE, APP STORE, AND IBOOKSTORE SERVICES.
+THE LEGAL AGREEMENTS SET OUT BELOW GOVERN YOUR USE OF THE ITUNES STORE, MAC APP STORE, APP STORE, AND IBOOKSTORE SERVICES ("SERVICES").
 TO AGREE TO THESE TERMS, CLICK "AGREE."
 IF YOU DO NOT AGREE TO THESE TERMS, DO NOT CLICK "AGREE," AND DO NOT USE THE SERVICES.

 A. ITUNES STORE, MAC APP STORE, APP STORE, AND IBOOKSTORE TERMS OF SALE

 PAYMENTS, TAXES, AND REFUND POLICY

-The iTunes Store, Mac App Store, App Store, and iBookstore services (“Services”) accept these forms of payment: credit cards issued by U.S. banks, payments through your PayPal account, iTunes Cards, iTunes Store Gift Certificates, Content Codes, and Allowance Account balances.
-If a credit card or your PayPal account is being used for a transaction, Apple may obtain preapproval for an amount up to the amount of the order.
-Billing occurs at the time of or shortly after your transaction.
-If you are using 1-Click purchasing or your PayPal account, your order may be authorized and billed in increments during one purchasing session, so it may appear as multiple orders on your statement.
-If an iTunes Card, iTunes Store Gift Certificate, or Allowance Account is used for a transaction, the amount is deducted at the time of your transaction.
-When making purchases, content credits are used first, followed by Gift Certificate, iTunes Card, or Allowance Account credits. your credit card or PayPal account is then charged for any remaining balance.

-You agree that you will pay for all products you purchase through the Services, and that Apple may charge your credit card or PayPal account for any products purchased and for any additional amounts (including any taxes and late fees, as applicable) that may be accrued by or in connection with your Account.
-YOU ARE RESPONSIBLE FOR THE TIMELY PAYMENT OF ALL FEES AND FOR PROVIDING APPLE WITH A VALID CREDIT CARD OR PAYPAL ACCOUNT DETAILS FOR PAYMENT OF ALL FEES.
-All fees will be billed to the credit card or PayPal account you designate during the registration process.
-If you want to designate a different credit card or if there is a change in your credit card or PayPal account status, you must change your information online in the Account Information section of iTunes. this may temporarily disrupt your access to the Services while Apple verifies your new payment information.
+You agree that you will pay for all products you purchase through the Services, and that Apple may charge your payment method for any products purchased and for any additional amounts (including any taxes and late fees, as applicable) that may be accrued by or in connection with your Account.
+YOU ARE RESPONSIBLE FOR THE TIMELY PAYMENT OF ALL FEES AND FOR PROVIDING APPLE WITH A VALID PAYMENT METHOD FOR PAYMENT OF ALL FEES.
+For details of how purchases are billed please visit support.apple.com/kb/HT5582.

 Your total price will include the price of the product plus any applicable sales tax. such sales tax is based on the bill-to address and the sales tax rate in effect at the time you download the product.
 We will charge tax only in states where digital goods are taxable.